- What Are FODMAP Foods?

 - Pumpkin seeds

 In some cases, portion sizes make a difference as to whether a product has enough high FODMAPs to cause symptoms.
-For example, a serving of almonds is a good choice that is in these short chained carbohydrates, but eat more, and you could have too many.
+For example, a serving of almonds is a good choice that is in these short-chained carbohydrates but eats more, and you could have too many.

 List of high FODMAP foods to avoid